UPDATE 1-Violinist plays Mahler and Gershwin to save her music as surgeons remove brain tumour

 While surgeons cut away part of her brain, Turner played music by Gustav Mahler, George Gershwin's jazz classic "Summertime" and pieces by Spanish songwriter and singer Julio Iglesias.
 "This was the first time I’ve had a patient play an instrument," said Ashkan.
 "We managed to remove over 90 percent of the tumour, including all the areas suspicious of aggressive activity, while retaining full function in her left hand."

 Turner thanked the surgeons.
-"The violin is my passion; I’ve been playing since I was 10 years old," he said.
+"The violin is my passion; I’ve been playing since I was 10 years old," she said.
 "The thought of losing my ability to play was heart-breaking."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)